kopflast/python3_examples/README.md

 Implementation of a task from a job interview.
 A proposed solution in Python 3.
 Vehicles with four and two wheels search for a parking space in a parking garage.
 The script should facilitate the management and provide information about the occupancy.
 I have added the task as text.

+## boerse
+A little stock market game in the terminal.
+I got the suggestion from an old board game from my youth.
+There are four companies (the names don't really matter) that are traded on are traded on the stock exchange.
+The player trades from his and the computer also draws, so there is movement in the market values.
+The output on the console uses the colors that are available.
+No special modules necessary.

 ---